+This representation clarifies how the univariate condition \eqref{eq:GD univariate exact stability condition} generalizes to the multivariate setting.
+Here, the cubic term is decomposed into contributions from the eigendirections of the Hessian.
+Specifically, each term $ \D^3 \FullLoss(\params^*) [\vv_{\max}]^2[\vv_i] $ can be interpreted as the directional derivative of the top eigenvalue of the Hessian\footnote{This follows from standard eigenvalue perturbation theory and the assumption that the top eigenvalue is simple.} $ \lambda_{\max} $ along $ \vv_i $.
+This quantity measures how the sharpness of the loss changes under perturbations in the eigendirection $ \vv_i $.
+These squared derivatives are then normalized by the curvature $ \lambda_{i} = \D^2 \FullLoss ( \params^* ) [\vv_{i} ]^2 $ in the corresponding eigendirection, and summed over all directions.
+Consequently, stable oscillations are determined not solely by the behavior in the sharpest direction, but by the combined contributions from all eigendirections.
+In the univariate setting, the sum reduces to a single term, recovering exactly the condition in~\eqref{eq:GD univariate exact stability condition}.

-Here we see clearer how the univariate condition \eqref{eq:GD univariate exact stability condition} generalizes to the multivariate setting, as the normalized derivatives of $ \D^2 \FullLoss ( \params^* ) [\vv_{\max} ]^2 = \lambda_{\max} $ are summed over all eigen-directions $ \{ \vv_i \}_{i = 1}^d $.
-Using this form, we can interpret the hypothesized condition.
-Specifically, \eqref{eq:GD sufficient condition} accounts only for a single term ($ \vv_i = \vv_{\max} $) in the full series.
-Since all terms are positive, if \eqref{eq:GD sufficient condition} is satisfied, so is \eqref{eq:condition for stable oscillations}. \begin{corollary}[Sufficient condition for stable oscillations] Under the assumptions of Thm.~\ref{Thm:Stable oscillations of GD}, if \eqref{eq:GD sufficient condition} holds or $ \D^4 \FullLoss ( \params^* )[\vv_{\max} ]^{4} < 0 $ then a stable period-2 cycle exists at the vicinity of $ \params^* $ \end{corollary} Namely, \eqref{eq:GD sufficient condition} is a sufficient condition, not necessary as prior work hypothesized.
+This form also interprets the hypothesized condition \eqref{eq:GD sufficient condition}, which accounts only for a single term ($ \vv_i = \vv_{\max} $) in the series.
+Since all summands are nonnegative, satisfaction of \eqref{eq:GD sufficient condition} implies \eqref{eq:condition for stable oscillations}. \begin{corollary}[Sufficient Condition for Stable Oscillations] Under the assumptions of Thm.~\ref{Thm:Stable oscillations of GD}, if~\eqref{eq:GD sufficient condition} holds or $ \D^4 \FullLoss ( \params^* )[\vv_{\max} ]^{4} < 0 $ then a stable period-$2$ cycle exists in a neighborhood of $ \params^* $. \end{corollary} Thus, \eqref{eq:GD sufficient condition} is a sufficient condition, not necessary as prior work hypothesized.
 Overall, our result generalizes, corrects, clarifies, and interprets prior work, while providing a complete and exact characterization of the stability of oscillations in GD near minima in the general multivariate setting.

-\section{Stability of nonlinear dynamics in SGD}
+\section{Stability of Nonlinear Dynamics in SGD}

 In this section, we present our results on the stability of nonlinear dynamics in SGD.
-Let $\loss_i:\R^d \! \to \R$ be analytic for all $i\in [n]$.
+Let $\loss_i : \R^d \! \to \R$ be analytic for all $i\in [n]$.
 We define the loss function and its batch approximation as

 where $ \batch \subseteq [n] $ is a batch (set) of size $|\batch| = B$.
 The iterates of SGD are given by